computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 </p>

 <p>
-A warehouse layout for the featured image would be given as the following:
+A warehouse layout for the featured images would be given as the following:
 </p>
 <pre class="codeblock">
 .0#..